nerds-odd-e/doughnut/docs/gitpod.md

 ### Preparation steps to run doughnut backend unit tests & cypress End-to-End tests

 - From the root of the `doughnut` codebase (this should be on path `/workspace/doughnut`), run `yarn` to get End-to-End testing tooling setup.
-- From `doughnut/frontend` path, also run `yarn` followed by `yarn build` to prepare for frontend Vue3 development tool packages setup.
 - From root of `doughnut` source path, execute `yarn test:dev` to execute the full headless cypress End-to-End test suite.

 ### Running java springboot unit tests